-Amstelkring is a truly surprising museum, and unlike any other in Amsterdam.
-Three buildings joined by openings in the walls, galleries, beams and steel braces accommodate an intriguing place of worship where many citizens came to pray.
+Amstelkring is a truly surprising museum and is unlike any other in Amsterdam.
+Three buildings joined by openings in the walls, galleries, beams, and steel braces accommodate an intriguing place of worship where many citizens came to pray.

 Monday - Saturday: 10am to 6pm.

 Sunday and public holidays: 1pm to 6pm.